 The French Market itself is the home this year of another new food-oriented festival, the New Orleans Road Food Festival.
 It’s March 24th and 25th, and is described as “a street food festival that welcomes culinary folk artists to bring the experience of local American eateries to the Big Easy!”
 40,000 happy eaters converged in the Quarter for this event last year.
 Now, at the French Market, it’s going to be even better.

 Music lovers and New Orleans cultural history fans will enjoy the fifth annual Congo Square New World Rhythm Festival, to be held at the reopened historic Armstrong Park, where slaves congregated in Congo Square to dance and play their music.
 Presented by the New Orleans Jazz and Heritage Foundation, it’s held on March 24 and 25th this year.
-It will include a symposium about the history of New Orleans culture, as well as joyous music from the African Diaspora.
+It will include a symposium about the history of our culture, as well as joyous music from the African Diaspora.
 There’ll be an arts market as well.

 We could go on and on about all the different ways to enjoy life right now, and all the different festivals, but you get the idea.
 The best season in south Louisiana is-Festival Season!
 It doesn’t really matter which one you choose.
 We love them all.